My-Potluck-Planner-App/back-end/README.md

 [x] Together with my team, I populated backlog on Trello with user stories [x] Together with my team, finished up Product Vision Document (don't skimp on planning) [x] All Project's file structures scaffolded and project architecture decided

+[ ] 80% of endpoints built
+[ ] All data models fully fleshed out
+[ ] 100% of endpoints built.
+[ ] Today I focused on bugs and polish.
+[ ] As a team, we mobbed program to complete any front end work.
+All web members in the group could be able to contribute to finalizing the styles.
+[ ] As a team, we documented our projects within the Readme files in their Github repositories.
+Without having to talk to you specifically, any developer should be able to install, contribute to, and run your project based on the descriptions found in your readme